 - Email address

-- Medical information including primary doctor’s name and contact info, allergies, current medications, prior hospitalizations
+- Basic medical information including primary doctor’s name and contact info, allergies, current medications, prior hospitalizations

 - Employer information including name and contact info